SamCouwenhoven/PonsTekla/README.md

 # PonsTekla
-PonsTekla a program that converts nc files use maven to create a jar file or to run the program nothing special yet
+PonsTekla a program that converts nc files to pons files use maven to create a jar file or to run the program holes work and are converted correctly